In the Gospel of John, Jesus is the Messiah, not God

 At the festival Jesus differentiated between God on the one hand, and himself on the other.
 “My teaching is not mine, but His who sent me.
 If anyone's will is to do God's will, he will know whether the teaching is from God or whether I am speaking on my own authority” (John 7:16-17).
-Again, Jesus clearly distinguished himself from God in verses like these.
+In John's Gospel Jesus repeatedly distinguished himself from God.

 Some Jerusalemites at the Festival of Tabernacles asked, “Can it be that the authorities really know that this is the Messiah?”
 (John 7:26).
 They pondered the question of where Messiah was to come from (7:27).
 “Yet many of the people believed in him.
 They said, "When the Messiah appears, will he do more signs than this man has done?”
 (7:31).
 The people who believed in Jesus believed that Jesus was the Messiah, not God.
 They believed that Jesus was the Messiah of God.